-If you’ve ever had a colonoscopy to screen for colon cancer, your doctor may have told you that she found polyps.
+If you’ve ever had a colonoscopy to screen for colon cancer, your doctor may have told you that they found polyps.
 These small clumps of cells that form on your colon lining are usually harmless.
 But some of them can lead to colon cancer.

 How Polyps Form